-2. Describe the proposed project, the geographic area it will serve, and the audience to be served; state why this audience was selected.
+2. The GHCF UPstream grant opportunity seeks to improve our area communities by supporting existing or new "upstream" systems, interventions, programs, or projects that attempt to create positive social change by addressing a problem at its source rather than managing its "downstream" symptoms.
+Describe your proposed upstream project, the geographic area it will serve, and the audience to be served; state why this audience was selected.
+Include how/why your project is "upstream" and how your project is working to address a specific need or needs.
 You MUST use and complete the following statement within your answer, "Grant funds will be used to ".